KernFerm/Bubbles-Streamer-Notification-Discord-Bot/README.md

 - ✅ Wait a few minutes for commands to sync
 - ✅ Check if you have the required permissions

+#### Dependency Warnings During Installation
+When running `npm install`, you may see warnings about deprecated packages:
+- ⚠️ `puppeteer@23.11.1` - Used by kick.com-api (external dependency)
+- ⚠️ `glob@7.2.3` and `inflight@1.0.6` - Used by Jest testing framework
+- ⚠️ `yaeti@0.0.6` - Used by tiktok-live-connector (external dependency)

+**These warnings are safe to ignore** as they come from third-party packages and don't affect the bot's functionality.
+The bot's core dependencies are up-to-date and secure.

 ### Getting Help
 - 📖 Check the [documentation](https://github.com/BankkRoll/streamer-alerts-discord-bot/wiki)
 - 🐛 [Report issues](https://github.com/kernferm/streamer-alerts-discord-bot/issues)